nextflow-io/training/docs/nf_template/5_customizing.md

 !!! question "Exercise"

-    Make an edit to the `CODE_OF_CONDUCT.md` in your pipeline repository (e.g., add another bullet point).
+    Edit the `CODE_OF_CONDUCT.md` in your pipeline repository (e.g., add another bullet point).
 Use the `nf-core lint` command to see if it passes or fails.
 Add the `CODE_OF_CONDUCT.md` as a `files_unchanged:` in the `.nf-core.yml` file and lint your pipeline again to show that the test has been ignored.

 A full list of checks, descriptions of how they work, and how they can be customized can be found on the [tools documentation website](https://nf-co.re/tools/docs/latest/).